The Best Dishwashing Gloves for Less than $7 per Pair

-About a year ago, I confessed on this site that I never wore gloves while washing dishes.
-But I tried them out, and after a week I was hooked — and now I can say that I’m a total convert.
+A few years ago, I confessed to Kitchn readers that I never wore dishwashing gloves while scrubbing pots and pans.
+Or, well, while washing any dishes.
+But then I tried them out, and after a week, I was hooked — and now I can say that I’m a total convert.
 Dishwashing gloves protect your hands from hot water and allow you to avoid touching the slimiest stuff.
 These days, I’ll barely wipe down a countertop without my gloves on.
 It’s not that I’m prissy; it’s just that pulling on a glove is so easy, so why would I do chores any other way?

-When I wrote my first post, I was using Casabella’s Waterblock Gloves ($7 per pair).
-At the time, the gloves were $14 a pair — a price the company has since cut by half!! — but many commenters complained that they were too expensive for dishwashing gloves.
+When I wrote my first post, I was using Casabella’s Waterblock Gloves (about $10 per pair).
+At the time, the gloves were $14 a pair, and many commenters complained that they were too expensive for dishwashing gloves.
 I get that.
-Over the past year, I’ve had the opportunity to try out gloves from a bunch of brands, and there are a few cheaper ones that I like almost as much as my original Casabellas.
+I’ve since had the opportunity to try out gloves from a bunch of brands, and there are a few cheaper ones that I like almost as much as my original Casabellas.

-Here are the best dishwashing gloves for $5 or less.
+Here are the best dishwashing gloves for $7 or less per pair.

 These gloves have many of the same features as the Casabella gloves: A turned cuffed to catch water, texturized fingers and palms to hold delicate dishes, and a comfortable inner lining that inhibits mold and bacteria growth.
-These are the ones I buy when I’m at the grocery store, and I’ll note that my grocery store’s branded pair seem basically identical, for half the price.
+I’ve been finding these at my grocery store lately, but they’re also (of course) available on Amazon for about $6.50 a pair for a pack of two.

 Do you have a favorite pair to add?
 Tell us in the comments below!